samjulien/blog/_posts/2018-04-24-vue-js-and-lambda-developing-production-ready-apps-part-1.markdown

 ## Vue.js, Express, and Mongo: Hands-On!

 So, now that you know the stack that you will use and that you know what you will build, it's time to start creating your app.
-To keep things organised, you will create a directory to keep both you frontend and backend source code:
+To keep things organised, you will create a directory to keep both your frontend and backend source code:

 ```bash
 # create the root directory